Expressions

 Literals represent values in Tact.
 These are fixed values—not variables—that you literally provide in your code.
 All literals in Tact are expressions themselves.

-You can also call extension functions defined on certain primitive types corresponding to literals right on the literal values:
+You can also call extension functions defined on certain primitive types directly on their corresponding literal values:

 // Calling asComment() defined for String on a string literal:"Tact is awesome!".asComment();